IvanSampere/Videogame-Manager-web/README.md

 # Videogame Manager

-This personal project (and the first project) has the function to add diferents part into a invented game.
+This personal project has the function to add diferents part into a invented game.
 You can add characters, habilities, three types of items, zones and misions.
 The first page is a login page, where you can login a register a user.
 All of the components are saved into a h2 database.
 In "imports.sql" you have a few examples to imports to the database.